 Active Ingredient: The active ingredient in medications is the drug responsible for the intended therapeutic effect.

 Lot #: Drug manufacturers provide lot or batch numbers for medications in order to track them from formulation to finished product.
-At Valisure, we test each lot or batch to ensure quality before shipping directly to customers.
+At Valisure, we test samples from each lot or batch for quality.

 Dissolution: Dissolution is the process by which chemicals and compounds from solid medications dissolve into solution and is an important early step by which the active ingredient in medications becomes available for absorption in the body.

 Drug Release Time: Drug release time reports the time it takes for dissolution resulting in active ingredient that has transitioned from a solid oral medication to solution.
 Valisure passes batches of medication that release active ingredient in simulated gastric or stomach conditions in less than two hours, and those that release in simulated intestinal conditions in less than 3 hours.
-Extended release medications are formulated for slow release and pass Valisure dissolution studies for their ability to release active ingredient over periods of time that match the release time claims marketed by manufacturers and/or specified in USP (United States Pharmacopeia) protocols.
+Extended release medications are formulated for slow release and pass Valisure dissolution studies for their ability to release active ingredient over periods of time that match the release time claims marketed by manufacturers or specified in United States Pharmacopeia (USP) methods.